 Bio and CV

-Eunsil is also involved in the comparative project on Fertility (U.S., Spain, Sweden, Korea, and Japan) led by Mary C. Brinton.
+Eunsil is one of core researchers in the comparative project on Fertility (U.S., Spain, Sweden, Korea, and Japan) led by Mary C. Brinton.
 Relying on in-depth interviews with highly educated men and women who range in age from 25 to 35, her work with Mary Brinton demonstrates how the rigid labor-market structure and the culture of overwork in Japan and Korea not only reproduce gender inequality in workforce participation after parenthood but also lower couples’ aspirations to have children.
-From February, 2018, follow-up interviews will take place to explore how couples go through the transitioning process related to employment, parenthood, and division of labor.
+First round of interviews was conducted in 2012.
+From 2019, follow-up interviews will take place to explore how couples went through the transitioning process related to employment, parenthood, and division of labor.
+Also, as a postdoctoral scholar, Eunsil is exploring how MeToo movement emerged in East Asia.